MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-post-output-quantity.md

 The **Production Journal** page lets you do the same tasks as in the **Output Journal** page, and also do consumption posting tasks.
 For more information, see [Register Consumption and Output for One Released Production order line](production-how-to-register-consumption-and-output.md).

-## To post output quantities and/or register run times for one or more production order lines
+## <a name="to-post-output-quantities-andor-register-run-times-for-one-or-more-production-order-lines"></a>To post output quantities and/or register run times for one or more production order lines

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Output Journal**, and then choose the related link.
 2. Fill in the fields with the production order data and the output data and/or run time. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]